Concordium/concordium-transaction-logger/README.md

 }
 ```
 where `...` is a special transaction outcome in the same format as it appears in block summaries.

+The second set is the table of CIS2 tokens containing a list of all tokens that
+were discovered, together with their total supply.

 ## Account transaction index